Innocent Bystander Killed In Asbury Park, Family Desperately Seeking Justice

 "He was an innocent bystander, which means it could've been anyone of us, and it could've been another family here mourning," his sister, Lakisha Johnson, told the Asbury Park Press.
 "The wrong place, at the wrong time.

 "He was not a gangbanger, he was not in the streets.
 He was not a drug dealer.
 My brother lived with his girlfriend.
-They were in love, planning a future, very family oriented."
+They were in love, planning a future, very family oriented," Johnson said.

 Walker was shot multiple times, before being rushed to Jersey Shore University Medical Center, where he was pronounced dead, the Monmouth County Prosecutor's Office said.